Djeymison/AulasSQL/README.md

 Todas as informações uteis a respeito de SQL

-Alguns scripts para SQL: SELECT, FROM (Local), WHERE, AND, LIKE.
+Alguns scripts para SQL: SELECT, FROM (Local), WHERE, AND, LIKE, GROUP BY, HAVING(Count).

 Material de apoio.